Helping our kids develop smart financial habits

 Now, it’s not uncommon for us parents to want to help out our children financially.
 And this could be for various reasons.
 There are different options available to build up a nest egg for our children but the best option for you depends on many things like your time horizon (amount of time before you intend to gift the funds to your child), the amount of risk you are comfortable taking and your income (for tax purposes).
 The most common options are usually saving into a bank account destined for your child, or starting an investment.

 If you decide a savings account is the option for you, shop around.
 Many banks offer high-interest accounts and special rates based on meeting some eligibility conditions.
 If you decide that an investment is the way to go, remember that the basics of investing remain the same, even for your children.
 Diversification reduces risk and a long time horizon, and remaining seated is critical for riding out short-term volatility.
-Perhaps even check out our AP Direct Invest options here, that offer 6 low-cost, broadly diversified portfolios that could be the answer for building a portfolio for your children.
-And if you’re not sure, you can always schedule a meeting with one of our highly skilled advisers.
+Perhaps even check out our AP Direct Invest options, which offer 6 low-cost, broadly diversified portfolios that could be the answer for building a portfolio for your children.
+And if you’re not sure, you can always schedule a meeting with one of our highly skilled financial advisers.

 Money is a tool to help reach goals but achieving goals also requires discipline and hard work.
 The earlier we can teach these things to our children, the more likely our kids will make smarter choices about money in the future.